 If you are looking beyond the typical shared hosting solution for your WordPress Website, you may benefit from a VPS.
 The main benefit of a VPS is that it gives your website a private server that you have more control over.
 We have a wonderful guide on how to install WordPress on a VPS using Cpanel and manually via SSH.

 Installing WordPress on Google Cloud

 Cloud hosting can be a beneficial alternative to hosting your WordPress site on a single server.
 These benefits include cost, uptime, speed, and scalability.
 If you are interested in cloud hosting for your WordPress site, check out our post on how to install WordPress on Google Cloud.

-Next Steps: What to Do After Installing WordPress
+Next Steps: What to Do After You Install WordPress

 Now that you have your new WordPress website up and running, take a few moments to glory in your success.
 You’ve earned it!
 After that, it’s time to think about next steps.
 One of the great things about WordPress is that it is open source and a ton of people support it, which means that it is improving every day.
 So there is always new things to learn.
 But where do you start?
 Here are a few suggestions.